A PDF version of this publication is attached here: SEC adopts executive incentive compensation clawback rules

 8. Can the board exercise discretion with respect to pursuing recovery?

-The new rule stipulates that issuers must recover erroneously awarded compensation in compliance with their recovery policy unless one of three specific conditions is present and the issuer’s committee of independent directors responsible for executive compensation decisions, or in the absence of such a committee, a majority of the independent directors serving on the board, has made a determination that recovery would be impracticable.
-The three conditions identified in the new rule are:
+The new rule stipulates that an issuer must recover erroneously awarded compensation in compliance with its recovery policy unless (1) one of three specific conditions is present and (2) the issuer’s committee of independent directors responsible for executive compensation decisions, or in the absence of such a committee, a majority of the independent directors serving on the board, has determined that recovery would be impracticable.
+The three conditions are:

-ii. recovery would violate home country law that existed before the publication of the new rule in the Federal Register (an issuer must obtain a legal opinion in support of this condition); or
+2. recovery would violate home country law that existed before November 28, 2022 (an issuer must obtain a legal opinion in support of this condition); or

-Although the new rule requires issuers to recover erroneously awarded incentive-based compensation “reasonably promptly,” the new rule provides boards and issuers with discretion regarding the means of recovery (e.g., a payment plan).
-The SEC’s adopting release contains considerations for boards in exercising this discretion.
+Although the new rule requires issuers to recover erroneously awarded incentive-based compensation “reasonably promptly,” it provides boards and issuers with discretion regarding the means of recovery (e.g., a payment plan).
+The adopting release contains considerations for boards in exercising this discretion.

 The new rule specifically notes that issuers are not permitted to indemnify any current or former executive officer against the loss of erroneously awarded compensation.
 The SEC has also indicated that issuers are prohibited from paying or reimbursing the executive officer for premiums for third-party insurance purchased to fund potential recovery obligations.